 The Society runs expert guided tours of the mansions, during which visitors are educated about each property's architecture, interior, landscape and social history.
 Consistently voted as one of the Ocean State's 'must-see' attractions, visitors to Newport should not pass up the opportunity to experience these majestic mansions first-hand.

 Address: Bellevue Avenue Historic District, Newport

 Telephone: Visitor Centre: (401) 847-1000

-Opening times: The tour schedule changes all the time: visitors are advised to call the visitor centre to obtain up-to-date information
+Opening times: The tour schedules vary: visitors are advised to call the visitor centre to obtain up-to-date information.

 Admission: Five-mansion tour: $31.50 adults, $10 children 6-17.
 Other tours are also available.